shams-nahid/My-Daily-AWS-Study/public/Serverless/04 AWS Cognito.md

 - Cognito provide a built in login and sign up page
 - We can customize the built in pages
 - We can change the logo by going through the cognito app settings

+### Compromised Credentials

+---

+Amazon Cognito can determine whether the password has been compromised.
+We can set the settings `block use` from the advanced section.
+Also we can determine the actions like `sign in`, `sign up` and `password change`.